u-root/gobusybox/README.md

 -   module builds: dependencies within a command's own module (e.g. u-root/cmds/core/ls depends on u-root/pkg/ls) need to be copied into the new tree.
--   module builds: dependencies that have a local file system `replace` directive in their respective main module go.mod need to be copied into the generated top-level main module go.mod, since each commands' respective go.mod is not the main module go.mod anymore.
-The [module reference](https://golang.org/ref/mod) states that only main module go.mod files' `replace` and `exclude` directives are respected.
-For example, if u-root/cmds/core/ls is compiled within the u-root tree, u-root/go.mod is the main module go.mod.
-However, in our generated tree, the `go.mod` at the top is the main module go.mod, so all relevant `replace` and `exclude` directives from both u-root/go.mod and u-bmc/go.mod need to be copied over.
+-   module builds: `replace`d modules on the local file system. `replace` directives are only respected in
+    [main module go.mod](https://golang.org/ref/mod) files, which would be `u-root/go.mod` and `u-bmc/go.mod` respectively in the above example.
+The compiled busybox shall respect **all** main modules' `replace` directives, so they must be added to the generated top-level main module go.mod.

 ### Top-level go.mod